nmsa/tma-framework-k/development/README.md

 cd ceph/
 sh ceph_installation.sh
 ```
-The output of this script should replace the information of key field of the ceph-secret.yaml file.
+The output of this script should replace the information of `key` field of the ceph-secret.yaml file.
+All commands describe
 After that you should deploy this file in Kubernetes.
 To do that, you need to execute the following the command:
 ```sh
 kubectl create -f ceph/ceph-secret.yaml